scylladb/scylladb-docs-developers/docs/source/getting-started/differentiators.rst

 ScyllaDB uses its own built-in CPU and IO schedulers.
 It can automatically prioritize its own activities due to real-time, real-world conditions.

-Even under the most intense workloads ScyllaDB runs smoothly without requiring frequent administrator supervision and intervention.
+Even under the most intense workloads, ScyllaDB runs smoothly without requiring frequent administrator supervision and intervention.

 `Learn more about schedulers <https://www.scylladb.com/2022/08/03/implementing-a-new-io-scheduler-algorithm-for-mixed-read-write-workloads/>`_